SuneelKM/Android_WeatherApp/README.md

 * OpenWeather One Call API 3.0 to get live weather data
 * OpenCage Geocoding API for reverse geocoding
 * Google cloud API key for Google Place Autocomplete and Google Geocoding
+* Google Firebase crahlytics to monitor and analyze the crashes

 ## Screenshots